-Over time using charcoal-based products could actually have the opposite effect and turn your teeth yellow.
+Over time using charcoal-based toothpaste could actually have the opposite effect and turn your teeth yellow.
 That's because scraping the tooth weakens your enamel.
-Thin enamel allows the yellow, inside layer of your tooth (the dentin)to show through.
+Thin enamel allows the yellow, inside layer of your tooth (the dentin) to show through.

-And our hygienists caution to stay away from powdered charcoal.
-It is not only abrasive, the tiny powder particles get cough under the gums which leads to irritation and inflammation of the gums.
+And our hygienists caution us to stay away from powdered charcoal in toothpastes and gum powders.
+It is not only abrasive, the tiny powder particles get caught under the gums which leads to irritation and inflammation of the gums.

-I've been using charcoal toothpaste for a few weeks 😱 did I cause permanent damage to my teeth?
+I've been using charcoal toothpaste 😱 did I cause permanent damage to my teeth?